 First, take as many gifts as possible off your list.
 I realize that this isn’t realistic when children are small but once our kids reached high school age, they knew that they would be getting cash to use as they wanted for Christmas.
 This meant I didn’t have to try to buy a gift for picky teenagers and that they got what they wanted.
 It even did away with a lot of the begging since they knew they could just buy it later.
 For me that was a definite win, win situation.

 If you’re making things and haven’t gotten started yet you had better put things in high gear (unless it’s baking you’re probably behind, sorry).
+You need to make a holiday plan for your gift making preferably early in the year so you have plenty of time to work on the gifts.
 Our time gets tighter and tighter as the holidays approach.
 This might be another thing that you can carry with you to work on during waiting times.